VideoProc Converter

 Here is a trick for the analysis, if there are just some periods of the clip shaking, you can first split the clip into small parts by the keyboard shortcut Command + K (for Windows), or Control + K (for Mac).
 Then you can just choose the shaky part for analysis, and less time would be consumed.

 When the analysis is done, Adobe Premiere Pro will show you a banner to tell you about it.
 At this moment, Adobe Premiere Pro not just finishes the analysis, but also the stabilization work.
-You can preview the edited file to see if it is what you want.
+You can preview the edited file to see if it does successfully fix shaky videos.

 Step 3.
 You can make some adjustments if Adobe Premiere Pro crops some portions of the images.
 What you need to do is to change the setting to Stabilize Only under the Framing menu, and reduce either the Smoothness or Crop Less Smooth More function in the Advanced Settings.